DeusMusica/QAWolfAssessment/qa_wolf_take_home/documentation.md

    npm install
    ```

-### 3. Setting up Environment Variables
+### 3. Setting up Environment Variables (Optional)
+This project includes a flag to enable or disable notifications, which allows it to be run without setting up environment variables.
+To run the project without notifications, simply skip setting up the `.env` file.
+Notifications will be disabled by default unless you explicitly enable them.

-This project requires a `.env` file to securely store sensitive credentials such as your Gmail credentials and Slack Webhook URL.
-Here’s how to create the `.env` file:
+If you choose to enable notifications (email and Slack), follow these steps to create the `.env` file:

 1. In the root of your project directory, create a new file called `.env`.
 2. Add the following environment variables to the file: